PyYe/ADL2019Spring/HW1/README.md

 ```
 python train.py ../models/example/
 ```
- or Then you can train a RNN w/o Attention model as follow:
+<br /> or you can train a RNN w/o Attention model as follow:
 ```
 python train.py ../models/rnn/
 ```
- or Then you can train a RNN w/ Attention model as follow:
+<br /> or you can train a RNN w/ Attention model as follow:
 ```
 python train.py ../models/rnn_attention/
 ```